lance27866854/Travel-Planner/README.md

     }
 }
 ```

-Then we would get a table of infomation about the time and the budget to get that point.
-We sort this table according to the steps to get the coordinate of the ideal destination and start the picking process.
-That is, we are going to pick the points along the virtual path ended by the ideal destination we just choose.
-Then we would get a sequence of points called "partial path".
-We add partial pathes into the output traveling list (vector), and that's the end.
-Call it againd and again, so we can maxmize using the time budget.
+After that, we would get a table with infomation about the time and the budget to get to a certain point.
+We sort this table based on the steps to get the coordinate of the ideal destination before the picking process.
+That is, we are going to pick the points along the virtual path which is ended by the ideal destination that we just choose.
+Ultimately, we would get a sequence of points called "partial path", which is going to be added into the output traveling list.
+Call it againd and again, we can maxmize using the time budget without excess.

 ```clike=
 //run
 int last_id = optimum_vec[choice_index].id;